 There is no way I am trying some small talks with a speaker of my target language whenever I have the chance.
 Heck, sometimes I don’t even want to say a single word to a native of my own language for a whole day.
 It’s more likely that I’ll carefully pick an exchange partner that shares interests with me and try to nurture this relationship, having more personal or meaningful conversations, but that takes time.

 This is not to say you can use shyness or introversion as an excuse all the time.
-Getting out of your comfort zone is an important and enriching experience, but there isn’t any need to get to the point when you are painfully ill at ease.
+Expandin your comfort zone is an important and enriching experience, but there isn’t any need to get to the point when you are painfully ill at ease.

 You don’t want to hack time like crazy to fit language learning in your days

-Many claim that there isn’t such a thing as being too busy for language learning and most of the time they are right.
+Many people claim that there isn’t such a thing as being too busy to learn a language and most of the time they are right.
 The time you spend scrolling down your Facebook feed isn’t exactly a necessity, right?

-A daily routine would make you progress faster, but it’s also fine to dedicate one hour on Sunday mornings to your studies if you can’t manage more than that.
+A daily routine would make you progress faster, but it’s you who decide how much time you can dedicate to studying.
+Daily contact, however small, can bring bigger results than you expect.
 The moment you get more anxiety than pleasure from your practice it becomes pointless.

 You want to learn the culture of a country hand in hand with its language

-Alright, you hacked time like crazy, you started speaking from day one and after a few months you call yourself fluent.
+Alright, you hacked time like crazy, you started speaking from day one and after a few months, you call yourself fluent.
 You are confident enough to converse with a native speaker but you end up offending them due to a cultural difference you were unaware of.
-They ask you about your favourite film from their country, but you know none.
+They ask you about your favourite film from their country, but you don’t know any.
 You don’t know anything about their traditions, the novel that everyone has to study in school, the most famous singer.
-What is the point in knowing a language if you ignore the culture it’s tied to?
+What is the point of knowing a language if you ignore the culture it is tied to?

-I strongly believe that a language is only fully understood through its culture.
+I strongly believe that you can fully understand a language only through its culture.
 You need so much more than fluency if you want to communicate with, and not only talk to, a native speaker.

 Give value to the adventure, not just the outcome.
 Take time to enjoy the travel without obsessing with the result.
-Whatever your learning style is embrace it and remember to have fun.
-It’s a scary enough world we live in, no need to get worked up over not being fluent at a language yet.
+Whatever your learning style is, embrace it and remember to have fun.
+It’s a scary enough world we live in, no need to get worked up over not being fluent in a language yet.